Matthew Algie

-Matthew Algie is an coffee roaster, owned by Tchibo Coffee, with registered offices at 16 Lawmoor Road, Glasgow, United Kingdom.
-The company sells its coffee to coffee shops, bars, restaurants, hotels and businesses across the UK & Ireland and also offers coffee machines for hire - supported by a network of field engineers as well as a range of coffee-related equipment and complementary products through its sister-company Espresso Warehouse.
+Matthew Algie is a coffee roaster, owned by Tchibo Coffee, with registered offices at 16 Lawmoor Road, Glasgow, United Kingdom.
+The company sells its coffee to coffee shops, bars, restaurants, hotels and businesses across the UK & Ireland and also offers coffee machines for hire - supported by a network of field engineers as well as a range of coffee-related equipment and complementary products through its brand Espresso Warehouse.
 Additionally, Matthew Algie also provide SCA accredited barista training courses, taught via their training campuses based in London, Glasgow & Dublin.

 Coffee

-Around 90% of Matthew Algie’s green coffee comes from Fairtrade co-operatives.
-The company has contributed over $3miilion (US) to community and farm projects through Fairtrade levies to date.
+Around 90% of Matthew Algie green coffee comes from certified sources.
+The company has contributed over $3million (US) to community and farm projects through Fairtrade levies to date.
 The remainder of its green coffee comes from independent coffee farmers, with whom the company has direct trading relationships.
-Matthew Algie uses traditional Probat drum roasting with advanced software and is thought to be the only coffee roaster to use cryogenics to produce its ground coffee.

-Matthew Algie sells both filter and espresso coffees, including three triple certified espresso coffees (Fairtrade, Rainforest Alliance and Organic) and the Freshly Roasted espresso range, with the promise of being delivered to customers within 7 days of roasting.
+Matthew Algie uses traditional Probat drum roasting and is thought to be one of the few coffee roasters to use cryogenics to produce its ground coffee.
+Matthew Algie sells both filter and espresso coffees, including a triple certified espresso coffee (Fairtrade, Rainforest Alliance and Organic).

 Everything but the Coffee

 In 1997 Matthew Algie launched Espresso Warehouse (with the strapline ‘Everything but the Coffee’) to support the growing wave of independent coffee bars.
 Espresso Warehouse products are sold to coffee retailers in the UK and Ireland as well as through distributors in Europe.
-Products include tea (Suki tea, loose leaf tea and Pavilion Garden), hot chocolate (Chocolate Abyss), syrups (Da Vinci) biscuits and cookies (Wooden Spoon and The Fine Cookie Co) and a wide range of barista equipment and coffee bar hardware.
+Products are now largely third party brands and include tea (Suki tea and Sir Henry brand), hot chocolate (Chocolate Abyss), syrups (Da Vinci), biscuits and cookies (including The Fine Cookie Co) alongside a wide range of barista equipment and coffee bar hardware.